 Dr Rodney Marks has been working in West Auckland as a General Practitioner since he came to New Zealand in 1994.
 Before that he was in private practice in South Africa for over 10 years.
 After qualifying there in 1981 he gained a Diploma in Child Health.

 Rodney has a special interest in the treatment of suspicious skin growths and he attends international courses on this subject.
 He uses Dermatoscopic assessment of individual skin growths or full body skin checks.
-If a full skin check is required, a photographic copy of the dermoscopic images will be given for personal reference.
 Rodney will discuss your Dermatoscopic findings and the recommended treatment.
 Any surgery that may be required will be explained with the aid of diagrams and photographic images.
 Private medical insurance could be used to obtain a refund for the surgical procedures.
 Non-surgical treatment of benign or pre-cancerous skin growths can be carried out either by diathermy or cryotherapy.

 Rodney also treats problematic snoring using the Snore-Op procedure.
 An appointment can be made with Rodney to discuss snoring and the benefit of Snore-Op.
 Click here for further information.

 Being a fitness enthusiast Rodney believes in regular exercise as a means of preventing health risk factors and slowing ageing.